Open company in:

 Rate this article

-With a blooming market economy, Perú is one of the most developed Latin American countries and this is mainly due to the natural resources export, especially minerals.
-Thus, in recent times, many foreign investors choose to set up a company in Perú
+In recent times, many foreign investors choose to set up a company in Perú, considering that the country has a blooming market economy.
+Perú is one of the most developed Latin American countries and this is mainly due to the natural resources export, especially minerals.

 Types of companies in Perú